Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Data

 \section{Data}

-We use the ``Main Red Star Sample'' data from APOGEE DR17 \citep{abdurrouf_seventeenth_2022}, which was constructed with the intention of having a selection function that is easy to understand.
-That it only contains red giants also means that it is a high-luminosity population that probes a large part of the Galaxy, allowing us to probe the thin and thick discs well beyond the solar neighbourhood.
-Furthermore, the APOGEE data is a large dataset with many different elemental abundances, and as such, it is frequently used by the community, which makes our results easier to compare against others.
-We apply several quality cuts to ensure that our sample of red giant stars is of high quality (see Appendix \ref{appendix:data} for details on how we processed the APOGEE data).
-It should be noted that the inconsistencies in some abundances in the APOGEE data, notably [Al/Fe], which is important for one of our selection methods, are only present for dwarf stars, and not the red giants \citep{jonsson_apogee_2020}.
+We used the Main Red Star Sample data from APOGEE DR17 \citep{abdurrouf_seventeenth_2022}, which was constructed with the intention of having a selection function that is easy to understand.
+It only contains red giants, which means that it is a high-luminosity population that probes a large part of the Galaxy, allowing us to probe the thin and thick discs well beyond the solar neighbourhood.
+Furthermore, the APOGEE dataset is large, with many different elemental abundances, and as such, it is frequently used by the community, which makes our results easier to compare against those of others.
+We applied several quality cuts to ensure that our sample of red giant stars is of high quality (see Appendix \ref{appendix:data} for details on how we processed the APOGEE data).
+It should be noted that the inconsistencies in some abundances in the APOGEE data, notably [Al/Fe], which is important for one of our selection methods, are only present for dwarf stars and not the red giants \citep{jonsson_apogee_2020}.

-To evaluate the five proposed selection methods, we will fit a simple axisymmetric model of the Galactic disc to our data.
-We restrict our data to only include stars with Galactocentric radial distances ($ R_{\mathrm{gal}} $) between 4 kpc and 14 kpc, to ensure the model is valid.
-The inner edge is restricted by the presence of the bar, which is not an axisymmetric feature \citep{wegg_structure_2015}, and the outer edge is restricted by the limit where our model breaks down due to low star counts.
-A top-down X-Y, and $ R_{\mathrm{gal}} $-Z visualisation of the distribution of our data in the Galaxy is shown in Fig. \ref{fig:location}.
+To evaluate the proposed selection methods, we fitted a simple axisymmetric model of the Galactic disc to our data.
+We restricted our data to only include stars with Galactocentric radial distances ($ R_{\mathrm{gal}} $) between 4\,kpc and 14\,kpc, to ensure the model is valid.
+The inner edge is restricted by the presence of the Galactic bar, which is not an axisymmetric feature \citep{wegg_structure_2015}, and the outer edge is restricted by the limit where our model breaks down due to low star counts.
+Top-down X-Y and $ R_{\mathrm{gal}} $-Z visualisations of the distribution of our data are shown in Fig.~\ref{fig:location}.